 I have contributed to more than ten externally funded projects (often as the PI) over the years.
 I see these projects as a way of imagining things and making them come true.
 For this reason I enjoy application writing.

 While I enjoy project work, working with others (I have been fortunate to work with excellent people) and creating possibilities for others, I am also happy that my professional life has not been dictated by a project economy or having to have a long list of external projects.
 A fair share of my work is not linked to projects in this case.
-Also, much of my work in HUMlab has not been organized in formal projects, but rather in exploratory efforts.
 This said, projects are a key component in my portfolio and I am very happy about the collaboration, scholarship and opportunities they manifest.
 I keep looking out for new possibilities.

 The below list of projects is not complete (work in progress).
 Also, I have not included infrastructural grants/projects in the list (I have managed a total of five such grants totaling about 3 million USD).
 Additionally, my professorial work (externally funded through my chair) is not listed below, but includes work (and what might be called projects) on academic events, space and knowledge production, presentation culture/technology, humanities centers and the digital humanities.